-- iv) Train SOSPPA on equipment use and good food manufacturing practices, including hazard analysis and critical control points (HACCP). - $v) \, Support \, SOSPPA \, to \, obtain \, UNBS \, certification \, implementing \, and \, complying \, with \, the \, requisite \, food \, industry \, standards \, including \, HACCP \, and \, UNBS.$
+iv) Train SOSPPA on equipment use and good food manufacturing practices, including hazard analysis and critical control points (HACCP).

+v) Support SOSPPA to obtain UNBS certification implementing and complying with the requisite food industry standards including HACCP and UNBS.

-Expanding market for fresh roots and quality vines: To deepen markets access, SOSPPA will continue strengthening institutional markets (currently only focusing on primary schools and colleges in Serere district) while exploring new market opportunities by: i) expanding to other districts (Katakwi, Ngora, Soroti, Amuria, and Bukedea); ii) extending the list of institutional markets to include secondary and high schools, prisons, and hospitals; iii) targeting the expanded institutional markets with a wider portfolio of OFSP products; and iv) promoting the use of nutritious OFSP puree in the low-end informal markets, especially the rolex street vendors.
+Expanding market for fresh roots and quality vines:

+To deepen markets access, SOSPPA will continue strengthening institutional markets (currently only focusing on primary schools and colleges in Serere district) while exploring new market opportunities by: i) expanding to other districts (Katakwi, Ngora, Soroti, Amuria, and Bukedea); ii) extending the list of institutional markets to include secondary and high schools, prisons, and hospitals; iii) targeting the expanded institutional markets with a wider portfolio of OFSP products; and iv) promoting the use of nutritious OFSP puree in the low-end informal markets, especially the rolex street vendors.
+Additionally, we will specifically establish market outlets (shops and dealerships) that promote availability and uptake of OFSP puree and final products (bread, spaghetti, rolex, daddies, donuts, etc).
+These outlets will be established in major commercial and trading centers in and outside the projects (including, Soroti, Katakwi, Amuria, Mbale, Tororo, Busia, Gulu, Moroto, Kotido, Jinja, Kampala).

-Converting by-products of sweet potato processing into animal feed: OFSP production and processing can generate large amounts of by-products, namely vines and non-marketable roots.
+Converting by-products of sweet potato processing into animal feed:

+OFSP production and processing can generate large amounts of by-products, namely vines and non-marketable roots.
 At the farm, sweet potato vines and damaged, small-size, weevil-infected or other non-marketable roots are left behind during harvesting.
-Processing sweet potato by-products into silage is a win-win investment that produces nutritious low-cost animal feed and reduces the environmental footprint of sweet potato.
+Processing sweet potato by-products into silage is a proven win-win investment that produces nutritious low-cost animal feed and reduces the environmental footprint of sweet potato.
 Sweet potato vines contain 19-22% crude protein making it a high-quality animal feed.
-This project will process these by-products into nutritious animal feed through silage processing thus creating a market for the wastes, and income for farmers.
+This project will process these by-products into nutritious animal feed through silage processing thus creating a market for the wastes and income for farmers.
 Specifically, the project will:

-- i) Establish sweet potato "silage hubs" based on the model developed by CIP, and currently in successful use in central and eastern Uganda by a youth group (the Bavubuka Twekembe Youth Group) providing employment and income to the youth.
-One silage processing hub will be set up in each of the six project districts to provide market for vines and waste roots generated by SOSPPA groups in the district. - ii) Train farmers on recommended animal feeding, how to diversify animal feeding, mixing sweet potato silage with grass to reduce cost, animal feeding supplementation regimens for improved livestock productivity, and silage marketing. - iii) Provide training to the hubs on business plan development to make them sustainable businesses. - iv) Train farmers on advocacy to empower them to lobby for a better business environment.
+i) Establish sweet potato "silage hubs" based on the model developed by CIP, and currently in successful use in central and eastern Uganda by a youth group (the Bavubuka Twekembe Youth Group) providing employment and income to the youth.
+One silage processing hub will be set up in each of the six project districts to provide market for vines and waste roots generated by SOSPPA groups in the district.